 You liquidate stock at its current market value.
-If the shares are publicly traded, you can find their current market price on the appropriate exchange.
+If the shares are publicly traded, you can find their current market price on the appropriate exchange or check the best stock websites that provide updated information.
 Create the sell order by stating the number of shares you want to sell.
 The amount of cash you receive will equal the number of shares multiplied by their current market price minus transaction and broker fees.

 Your stockbroker can execute the sale orders or you can do so using an online brokerage account.
 If your broker sells each individual position, you must tell her what number of shares of a particular stock you want to liquidate.
 If you enter a sell order using your brokerage account, you enter the number of shares for each stock you want to liquidate.
 In either case, you can specify the lowest acceptable sales price per share using special order types.

 Consider also: Can You Have Federal Tax Withheld When Selling Stock?